wonder-mice/zf_log/README.md

 This is just a thin wrapper around sprintf() function.
-It provides less than 20% of functionality found in more sophisticated libraries, but covers more than 80% of use cases in mobile/embedded applications, early stages of development or when prototyping.
-Focus is made on simplicity, ease of use and performance.
+It provides less than 20% of functionality found in more sophisticated libraries, but covers more than 80% of common use cases.
+It could be particularly useful in mobile/embedded applications, early stages of development or when prototyping.
+Focus is made on simplicity, ease of use and performance (to be more precise - low overhead).

-By default log messages are written to the stderr, but it is also possible to set custom output function.
-Library has an optional built-in support for the following output facilities:
-* Android Log (android/log.h)
-* Apple System Log (asl.h)

 Examples
 --------